 Information about Grants

-Each year the Foundation makes available approximately $240,000.
+Each year the Foundation makes available approximately $240,000-$300,000.
 This is used to provide grants and donations to the hospitals, aged care facilities and community services provided by the Presbyterian and Uniting Churches.
-Each church receives an equal amount for distribution.
+An emphasis is placed on the following key target areas: Aged care; Homelessness; Indigenous health; Mental health; and Refugee support.

-Grants are determined by the Board of Trustees annually, usually in May, and paid early in the next financial year.
+Grants are determined by the Board of Trustees annually, usually in May, and paid prior to 30 June.
+A progress report is required after 12 months.

 Applying for Grants